Rail Systems

 Connecting generations of rail devices to modern networks

-Railway operations and control networks are complex and undergoing changes similar to other critical infrastructure industries such as the introduction of microprocessor-based relays and more data points and security to enhance safety and control of the railway.
-The communications networks that serve them are evolving just as rapidly and require equipment that can function in harsh environments and integrate with generations of rail devices including:
+Railway operations and control networks are complex and undergoing changes similar to other critical infrastructure industries, such as the introduction of microprocessor-based relays and more data points and security to enhance safety and control of the railway.
+TC Communications provides solutions for several applications used by rail systems, including:

 Industry Solutions